 Missing the deadline has serious consequences, and you will probably forego your right to recover your costs or pursue your case in the local courts.
-The best thing to do is to contact a lawyer as soon as possible after your fall.
+The best thing to do is to contact a slip and fall injury lawyer in Macon as soon as possible after your fall.

 For a free legal consultation with a slip and fall injury lawyer serving Macon, call 404-400-4000

-Talk to a Macon Slip and Fall Lawyer for Free
+Talk to a Macon Slip and Fall Injury Lawyer for Free

 You shouldn’t foot the bill for an accident that was someone else’s fault.
-At John Foy & Associates, we’ve helped thousands of slip and fall victims get the money they need and deserve.
-We’d like to give you a free consultation and show you how we can help you too.
-Call us at 478-217-7042 or fill out the form to your right and get your FREE consultation today.
+At John Foy & Associates, we’ve helped thousands of victims get the money they need and deserve.
+With a Macon slip and fall injury attorney’s evaluation, we can help you too.
+Call us or fill out our contact form and get your FREE consultation today.